GDKsoftware/ToolsAPI-helper/README.md

 ```

 #### Project options
-With the <mark>IToolsApiProject</mark> interface you have access to the project options and the build configurations.
+With the **IToolsApiProject** interface you have access to the project options and the build configurations.

 ```Pascal
 var Helper: IToolsApiHelper := TToolsApiHelper.Create;